orlfman/ytdlpfrontend/README.txt

 hi friends.

-needs yt-dlp installed on your system. along with qt libraries and qmake6. never tested outside a kde enviroment so your mileage may vary.
+needs yt-dlp installed on your system. along with qt libraries and qmake6. never tested outside a kde enviroment on arch linux so your mileage may vary.

 make sure you have all the "optional" dependencies for yt-dlp installed.
 >aria2